project-gemmi/gemmi/docs/mol.rst

 are either merged automatically (MMDB, BioPython) or left as separate chains (iotbx).

 In Gemmi, we support both ways.
-The chains are first read separately and then can be merged by calling `Structure::merge_chain_parts()`.
+Chains are first read separately and can then be merged by calling `Structure::merge_chain_parts()`.

-But in the Python interface `read_structure()` merges the chains by default (for backward compatibility).
-It can be disabled by adding the argument `merge_chain_parts=False`.
+However, in the Python interface `read_structure()` merges chains by default (for backward compatibility).
+To get atoms in the original order, add the argument `merge_chain_parts=False`.